-Assignments (10%): You will have various assignments that will progress you toward successful completion of your research project, including an ethics training and an IRB proposal.
+Assignments and Team Professionalism (15%): You will have various assignments that will progress you toward successful completion of your research project, including an ethics training and an IRB proposal.
 Any small-points assignments that keep you up-to-date with readings, lectures, or your project timeline will fall in this category.
+You will also complete sections of your research paper throughout the semester and submit them for peer review.
+You will be graded on your submission of the section, while the peer review is an opportunity to improve your final paper.
 Detailed directions for each assignment are on Canvas.
 Assignments are individual work unless otherwise specified.

-Peer Review and Team Professionalism (10%): You will complete sections of your research paper throughout the semester and submit them for peer review.
-You will be graded on your submission of the section and on your peer review.
-Detailed directions for each assignment are on Canvas.
-Assignments are individual work unless otherwise specified.
-You will also be graded by your research teammates for group work accountability.
+At the end of the semester, you will also be graded by your research teammates for group work accountability.
 Teammates will determine your grade based on attendance, professional communication, attentiveness to details and needs of the group, and overall contribution to data collection and the research process.

 Final Research Manuscript (25%): Your APA-style manuscript will thoroughly describe your empirical research study from start to finish.
 The paper will include an APA style title page, abstract, introduction, method, results, discussion, table/figure, and references.
-Papers with 1+ missing sections will not be graded.
 More instructions and a rubric are on Canvas.
 If you need writing help, I encourage you to use writing center/tutorial services or visit TA office hours.
 I can advise you on specific writing questions in office hours or by appointment.

-Midterm Learning Demonstrations (20%): There will be multiple choice, fill-in-the-blank, and/or short answer questions on each learning check that will be from readings, lectures, and activities.
-Learning checks will be open [written] note, but timed.
-Use of the internet or navigating away from the Canvas quiz page will not be allowed for any reason.
-You may write or print your notes to use, but you may not use digital notes or resources.
+Midterm Learning Demonstrations (25%): There will be multiple choice, fill-in-the-blank, and/or short answer questions on each learning check that will be from readings, lectures, and activities.
+See more information under Policies.